bianbianzhu/ai-web-agent/agent/assets/medium.md

         detail: "auto",
       })
     );
-    // Go through the `URL Response Flow` and continue the loop for the next step continue;
+    // Instead of stopping here, we need to continue the loop for the next step continue;
   }

+  // Click Response Flow
   if (responseMessage.type === ResponseMessageCategory.CLICK) {
     const { linkText } = responseMessage;